Senate’s Rules of Procedure

 (2) The Rector or the area director appointed by the Rector shall arrange preparation of the Senate’s draft legislation.

-(3) In order to put an item on the agenda, the drafts and explanatory memoranda meeting the formal requirements and approved by the Chief Legal Officer, as well as other required materials shall be submitted to the Secretary of the Senate no later than 8 days before the meeting.
+(3) To have an item placed on the agenda, drafts and explanatory memoranda that meet the formal requirements and are approved by the Chief Legal Officer, along with any other required materials, shall be submitted to the Secretary of the Senate no later than eight days before the meeting.
 When amending general legislative acts, the full text with highlighted amendments shall be attached to the draft.
-An explanatory memorandum shall explain the need for the draft, state the main views and indicate the name of the author of the explanatory memorandum and the date.
+An explanatory memorandum shall explain the need for the draft, present the main views, and indicate the name of its author and the date. [entry into force 18.06.2025]

 3. Agenda